-A. Title I, Part A: Improving Basic Programs Operated by State and Local Educational Agencies Describe the process and criteria that the SEA will use to waive the 40 percent schoolwide poverty threshold under section 1114(a)(1)(B) of the ESEA that an LEA submits on behalf of a school, including how the SEA will ensure that the schoolwide program will best serve the needs of the lowest-achieving students in the school.
+- A. Title I, Part A: Improving Basic Programs Operated by State and Local Educational Agencies - i.
+Describe the process and criteria that the SEA will use to waive the 40 percent schoolwide poverty threshold under section 1114(a)(1)(B) of the ESEA that an LEA submits on behalf of a school, including how the SEA will ensure that the schoolwide program will best serve the needs of the lowest-achieving students in the school.

-155 This work is currently being integrated with ISBE-provided district dashboards.
+158 This work is currently being integrated with the ISBE-provided district dashboard system.

 ISBE will use 20 percent poverty as the initial threshold for schools to receive consideration for the schoolwide waiver.
-This waiver allows schools with high percentages of students with poverty the flexibility to use Title I dollars serve the whole school.
+This waiver allows schools with high percentages of students with poverty the flexibility to use Title I dollars to serve the whole school.
 The current threshold for a school wide waiver is 40 percent students of poverty.
-Based on 2016 data, there are 816 schools under the 40 percent threshold.
-Using the 20 percent poverty threshold would allow approximately half of existing targeted assistance schools to utilize the schoolwide waiver (339 schools).
+Based on FY2021 data, there are 1875 schools under the 40 percent threshold.
+Using the 20 percent poverty threshold would allow more than half of existing targeted assistance schools to utilize the schoolwide waiver (1111 schools).
 Reasons that schools are not served may include lack of funding and/or the district did not want to offer targeted services.
-With the 20 percent poverty threshold, another 239 not served schools could take advantage of the schoolwide waiver.
-This would bring the total number of schools that could take advantage of the flexibility provided by the schoolwide waiver to 578 out of 816 or 70 percent of eligible schools.
+With the 20 percent poverty threshold, another 628 not served schools could take advantage of the schoolwide waiver.
+This would bring the total number of schools that could take advantage of the flexibility provided by the schoolwide waiver to 1739 out of 1875 or 93 percent of eligible schools.
 ISBE believes allowing schools with 20 percent poverty or more to apply to and receive a schoolwide waiver is aligned with the intent of the law and provides needed flexibility to schools.